zoekirsh/activerecord-lifecycle-reading/README.md

 For more information on all of the callback available to you, check out [this amazing rails guide](http://guides.rubyonrails.org/active_record_callbacks.html)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/activerecord-lifecycle-reading' title='Objectives'>Objectives</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/activerecord-lifecycle-reading'>ActiveRecord Lifecycle Methods</a> on Learn.co and start learning to code for free.</p>